dugancathal/websockets101/README.md

 Because all the headers are passed through normally, you can use the standard Authorization header to verify access on the initial handshake using something like a bearer token, etc.

+# Gotchas

+## In Software

+Dealing with websockets in Ruby is interesting.
+Because of the nature of the messaging you're dealing with, Websockets should be asynchronous (or at least really fast).
+To make this work, the Rubyist that wrote Faye used EventMachine which is an asynchronous framework for writing Ruby.

+What this means for you is, any time that you need to add logic to your Faye server (be it auth, message sanitization/validation, whatever), you have to start thinking in async.
+There are libraries out there for EventMachine that provide async support for HTTP, Redis, and other datastores.

+## In Infrastructure

+You're now dealing with a new protocol; it's layered over TCP, but nevertheless, it's not HTTP.
+You must, therefore, make sure that your infrastructure isn't doing something silly like ignoring "random" TCP connections.

+This usually means ensuring that your load balancers are configured properly (sticky connections are one "normal" piece of this).
+Most HTTP servers support SSL offloading so it should be a relatively simple task to change to wss and then route to your backend (use something like nginx >=1.4.0).